Illinois Wing Civil Air Patrol

 The Illinois Wing of Civil Air Patrol (CAP) is the highest echelon of Civil Air Patrol in the state of Illinois.
 Illinois Wing Headquarters is located in West Chicago, Illinois.
 The Illinois Wing consists of over 1,000 cadet and adult members at 25 locations across the state of Illinois.
+The Illinois Wing provides communities with emergency response, aviation and ground services.
 "Together we all succeed!"

-Mission

-Supporting America's communities with emergency response, diverse aviation and ground services, youth development, and promotion of air, space, and cyber power.

 Emergency services

 Civil Air Patrol Air Patrol provides emergency services, which includes search and rescue and disaster relief missions; including providing assistance in humanitarian aid assignments.
 The CAP provides Air Force support through the conducting of light transport, communications support, and low-altitude route surveys.
 Civil Air Patrol Air Patrol may assist in counter-drug missions.

 In January 2009, members of the Illinois Wing, along with CAP members from the Indiana, Kentucky, and Ohio Wings, flew sorties surveying damage and boosting communications for the Kentucky National Guard following a severe ice storm in Kentucky, while CAP ground crews assisted National Guardsmen in going door to door to perform wellness checks on residents.